Consumption tax

 A consumption tax is a tax levied on consumption spending on goods and services.
 The tax base of such a tax is the money spent on consumption.
 Consumption taxes are usually indirect, such as a sales tax or a value-added tax.
-However, a consumption tax can also be structured as a form of direct, personal taxation, such as the Hall–Rabushka flat tax.
+However, a consumption tax can also be structured as a form of direct, personal taxation, which is known as an expenditure tax.

 Tax rate by country

 Here are consumption tax rate by country/state for OECD countries: